microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Get-MgBetaIdentityGovernanceRoleManagementAlertIncident.md

 ## SYNOPSIS
 Read the properties and relationships of an alert incident.
-The alert incident can be one of the following types that are derived from the unifiedRoleManagementAlertIncident object:
+The alert incident can be one of the following types that are derived from the unifiedRoleManagementAlertIncident object: This API is available in the following national cloud deployments.

 ## SYNTAX